 And any day, at any time, something could take that friend away.
 Forever.

-That is what scares an INTP.
+This is what terrifies an INTP.

 “There’s something out there.
-I know it.”
+You can’t see it, but I feel it.”

 INFJs are a diverse group, and like any other personality type, they don’t all have the same beliefs.
 Some believe in the supernatural; others don’t.
 But many INFJs, regardless of what they believe, have a deep sense of foreboding about what’s lurking… out there… where no one else can see it.

 To some INFJs, this fear is very exact: They’ve actually seen, or felt, something uncanny — a ghost, an apparition, a malevolent presence — and, so far, the “rational explanations” they’ve heard just don’t quite explain it.